 Flanagan Lawrence is an award-winning, design-led practice of architects and interior designers based in London.

-The practice has an impressive collective expertise across a broad range of public and private sectors and building typologies including large-scale commercial projects and high-end residential schemes, as well as cultural, hotel and leisure, and major masterplanning projects both in the UK and internationally.
+The practice has an impressive collective expertise across a broad range of private and public sectors and building typologies including large-scale residential and PRS schemes, large scale commercial projects, high-end residential schemes, as well as cultural, hotel and leisure, and major masterplanning projects both in the UK and internationally.

 Working in a dynamic studio environment, our work process is driven by analysis, creativity and rigorous commercial understanding.
 We are dedicated to the creation of fresh and progressive architecture.